New GOP Car Loan Tax Deduction: Which Vehicles and Buyers Qualify

 - Proponents also stress that, as mentioned, the deduction is structured as an above-the-line benefit, so taxpayers can claim it even if they claim the standard deduction on their federal returns.

-- Some advocates also see the measure as a way to incentivize buying U.S.-assembled vehicles.
+- Some advocates also see the measure as a way to incentivize buying vehicles with final U.S. assembly.

-Meanwhile, others question how much relief the deduction would actually provide and whether it is the most effective way to help car buyers.
+Meanwhile, others question how much relief the deduction will actually provide and whether it is the most effective way to help car buyers.

 Jonathan Smoke, chief economist at automotive services and technology provider Cox Automotive, and his team reportedly analyzed the proposed auto loan interest deduction.
-They found that if the average car owner pays $2,000 in interest over a year, they could save about $400 on their taxes under the House proposal.
+They found that if the average car owner pays $2,000 in interest over a year, they could save about $400 on their taxes under the initial House GOP version of the proposal.

 However, given the overall costs of buying a car, Smoke told Bankrate the company doesn’t “think [the car loan tax deduction is] as exciting a proposition for driving more vehicle sales.”